carbon-design-system/carbon-for-ibm-dotcom/packages/styles/scss/patterns/sub-patterns/link-list/README.md

 #### Usage

-Import the package css into the top of your main CSS file.
+Import the package scss into the top of your main SCSS file.

 ```css
 @import '@carbon/ibmdotcom-styles/scss/patterns/sub-patterns/link-list/index';